YK7188/YK_Lab/27-OS Deployment with SCCM/README.md

 # Troubleshoot

-The error message indicates that it works up to:

-VM > DHCP works > PXE server responds > SCCM receives request but the boot image is not provided
+The error indicates that PXE boot succeeds and SCCM responds, but no boot image is provided.

 Checked the follwoing that are closely related to boot image deployment.